Giftbit/Lightrail-API-V2-Docs/apiary-sources/api-sections/values.md

 ## Values [/values]

 A Value (naturally) represents value in the Lightrail system.
-It can be a giftcard, a promotion or an account.
+It can be a Giftcard, a Promotion or an Account.
+The type of Value is distinguished by the `type` member.

 {% include 'endpoints/values-get.md' %}